Heisenberg-Vardan/Computer-Networks-Multipath-Routing-ACO/README.md

 # Multipath-Routing-ACO
-An attempt to implement Multipath Routing in Underwater Sensors using Ant Colony Optimisation in C++ The Code is just an attempt is not accurate
+An attempt to implement Multipath Routing in Underwater Sensors using Ant Colony Optimisation in C++.
+The Code is just an attempt is not accurate